PyxisSociety/SANDAL2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An element is kind of an object with lots of display informations.
 It can have an image, a text or/and a color (for rectangles).
 As said higher, they can be created with functions like createBlock or createButton for example.
 Once created, you can modifie all informations about them.
-They have the following informations :
+They have the following informations:
-* coordinates in the window ;
+* coordinates in the window;
-* dimensions ;
+* dimensions;
-* a collection of display code, each display code has a plan ;
+* a collection of display code, each display code has a plan;
-* a collection of clickable zone ;
+* a collection of clickable zone;
-* functions bind on it to be called for certain event (they will be listed later) ;
+* functions bind on it to be called for certain event (they will be listed later);
-* a collection of animations ;
+* a collection of animations;
-* a collection of elements which can be modified by the parent's element ;
+* a collection of elements which can be modified by the parent's element;
-* a rotation speed ;
+* a rotation speed;
-* a rotation (the current angle of the element) ;
+* a rotation (the current angle of the element);
 * a package of data (void *);
 * a package of informations if the element is a prompt.
 <br/><br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The functions that can be bind to the element are the following ones :
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The functions that can be bind to the element are the following ones:
-* action, to be called every update ;
+* action, to be called every update;
-* keyPress, to be called when a key is pressed ;
+* keyPress, to be called when a key is pressed;
-* keyReleased, to be called when a key is released ;
+* keyReleased, to be called when a key is released;
-* click, to be called if the element is clicked (be careful, there have to be a clickable zone) ;
+* click, to be called if the element is clicked (be careful, there have to be a clickable zone);
-* unClick, to be called when the user release the click of the mouse on the clickable zone of the element ;
+* unClick, to be called when the user release the click of the mouse on the clickable zone of the element;
-* unSelect, to be called when the user click elsewhere or unclick elsewhere ;
+* unSelect, to be called when the user click elsewhere or unclick elsewhere;
 * endSprite, to be called when an animation reach its end, before starting of again.
 <br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can bind elements to another (which will become their parent) so that the parent element will be able to modifie them in one of